proeung/putra/_work/ibm.md

     caption: "Carbon for AEM (Storybook) - Centered Leadspace"
     style: "half"
     type: "video"
-  - content: "
-    <h2>04.
-Carbon Sandbox Library Creation</h2>

-    <p>In addition to my contributions to the Carbon for IBM.com library, I initiated the development of Carbon for AEM – a specialized extension of the Carbon design system, designed specifically for AEM (Adobe Experience Manager) built pages and experimental prototyping.
-This sandbox library served a tool in validating innovative design components for A/B testing before their potential integration into the main upstream repository as well as launching distinct branded experiences.
-Prominent projects included the Let's Create campaign and the Watson Orchestrate product's marketing landing page.</p>
-    "
-    style: "full"
-    type: "text"
-sectionMobileBottom:
-  - url: "/assets/work/ibm/mobile-01.webp"
-    alt: "Screenshot of the mobile view of the Watson Orchestrate page's Leadspace section"
-    caption: "Watson Orchestrate Leadspace"
-  - url: "/assets/work/ibm/mobile-02.webp"
-    alt: "Screenshot of the mobile view of the Watson Orchestrate page's Info section"
-    caption: "Watson Orchestrate Info"
-  - url: "/assets/work/ibm/mobile-03.webp"
-    alt: "Screenshot of the mobile view of the Watson Orchestrate page's Resources section"
-    caption: "Watson Orchestrate Resources"
 stats:
   - title: "Date"
     content: "2018 - 2023"